 Legislation requires that we have regard to various factors in making a decision on whether an area should have a CPZ introduced.
 These include the views of owners and occupiers of properties but also the need for maintaining the free movement of traffic including public service vehicles, reasonable access to premises and the effect on the amenities of any locality affected.
 There may also be other matters which appear to us as being relevant which we are obliged to take into account.

-We aim to obtain a minimum 25% response rate to our consultations, and try to make it easy and convenient for everyone to respond by providing a postage paid return envelope.
+We aim to obtain a minimum 25% response rate to our consultations, and try to make it easy and convenient for everyone to respond by providing a postage paid return envelope and an option to complete the survey online.
 We compile the results that show the individual responses from each household and business to determine the views expressed by you or your neighbours.
 This enables us to accurately define the areas where there is support for the introduction of controls and those areas where there is not.
 You can be assured that your responses remain confidential and are not available for individual scrutiny.

 Enabling businesses to respond to the consultation in sufficient numbers can be a challenge.
-We try to deliver consultation documents to businesses during their opening hours, to ensure they are received.
+Our engagement with local representatives helps to make businesses aware of the process.
 The analysis of the questionnaire and comments also helps us to ensure that the design of a proposed zone most accurately reflects the desires of the community, be it one-hour zones, controls on Saturday or any other local factor to the area.

 The results of this consultation will be analysed both for the overall area and on a street-by-street basis.
 When examining the results we will take into account the response rate, the level of support and whether the streets involved would form a coherent zone area.
 We try to ensure that zone boundaries are clear so that any confusion can be avoided.